adamrodger/gcloud-ctx/README.md

 # activate a different configuration
 gctx my-config
-gctx activate my-config   # explicitly activate, e.g. if your configuration name clashes with a gctx command gctx activate             # if fzf is installed, you can omit the name and select from a list
+gctx activate my-config   # explicitly activate, e.g. if your configuration name clashes with a gctx command gctx activate             # you can omit the name and select from a list using the built-in fuzzy finder

 # create (and optionally activate) a new configuration
 gctx create my-config --project foo \